NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 ### Media & Press

 For media inquiries, press releases, or speaking opportunities:
-- **Email:** press@diligince.ai
+- **Email:** press@Diligence.ai
-- **Press Kit:** www.diligince.ai/press
+- **Press Kit:** www.Diligence.ai/press

 ---

 ## Let's Build the Future of Procurement Together

-**Whether you're a buyer seeking efficiency, a vendor chasing growth, a professional pursuing flexibility, or an investor looking for the next big opportunity—Diligince.ai is your platform.**
+**Whether you're a buyer seeking efficiency, a vendor chasing growth, a professional pursuing flexibility, or an investor looking for the next big opportunity—Diligence.ai is your platform.**

 **Join 10,000+ businesses already transforming their procurement.**